 Keep in Mind

-To prevent pinkeye caused by bacteria and viruses, teach kids to wash their hands often with warm water and soap.
+To prevent pinkeye caused by germs (bacteria and viruses), teach kids to wash their hands& well and often with warm water and soap.
 They also should not share eye drops, tissues, eye makeup, washcloths, towels, or pillowcases with other people.